2D + 3D Capture Strategy

 External light considerations

-The ideal light source for a 2D capture is strong, because it reduces the influence of ambient light, and diffuse, because this limits the blooming effects.
-This light source can either come from the internal projector or from an external light source.
-A third option is not to use any light at all.
+The ideal light source for a 2D capture is strong, because it reduces the influence of varying ambient light, and diffuse, because this limits the blooming effects.
+For Zivid cameras, this light source comes from the internal projector.
+Therefore, you do not need any additional lighting in your robot cell.

 Exposure variations caused by changes in ambient light, such as transitions from day to night, doors opening and closing, or changes in ceiling lighting, affects 2D and 3D data differently.
 For 2D data, they can impact segmentation performance, especially when it is trained on specific datasets.
 For 3D data, exposure variations may affect point cloud completeness due to varying noise levels.
-Using either an internal projector or external diffuse light helps reduce these variations.
+Zivid cameras are very robust to such exposure variations.

-The below table summarizes the pros and cons of the different options with respect to 2D quality.
+The below table summarizes the pros and cons of using Zivid camera with respect to 2D quality.

 Internal projector